 About the Department of Biological Sciences

-The Department has 13 fulltime faculty members, approximately 25 graduate students, and approximately 220 undergraduate majors.
+The Department has 15 full time faculty members, approximately 25 graduate students, and approximately 220 undergraduate majors.
 The size of our classes is small and thus the faculty will get to know you as a person.
-You will have many opportunities to develop very beneficial relationships with the faculty at ESU.
+You will have many opportunities to develop very beneficial relationships with the faculty at Emporia State University.
 Many students engage in some type of research experience working with a faculty member, either on the faculty member's ongoing research or on a research project of your own design.
-The faculty are committed to helping you to become a life-long learner, to helping you with career and educational opportunities after graduating from ESU, and, in general, to showing you the joys of exploring biology.
+The faculty are committed to helping you to become a life-long learner, to helping you with career and educational opportunities after graduating from Emporia State and, in general, to showing you the joys of exploring biology.

 In addition to regular class trips, faculty and students attend scientific meetings, such as the Kansas Academy of Sciences, Southwestern Association of Naturalists, National Science Teachers Association, American Institute for Biological Sciences, Central Plains Society of Mammalogists and the American Society of Microbiology.

 The Department maintains the Schmidt Museum of Natural History with both mounted specimens and prepared study skins of birds and mammals for use in such related courses as mammalogy, ornithology, and wildlife management and the ESU Herbarium with mounted specimens for use in such courses at plant taxonomy, trees and shrubs, and grasses.